JohnSnowLabs/spark-nlp/en/annotator_entries/MultiClassifierDL.md

 approach_python_api_link=approach_python_api_link
 approach_api_link=approach_api_link
 approach_source_link=approach_source_link
 approach_note="This annotator accepts a label column of a single item in either type of String, Int, Float, or Double.
-UniversalSentenceEncoder, BertSentenceEmbeddings, or SentenceEmbeddings can be used for the inputCol"
+UniversalSentenceEncoder, BertSentenceEmbeddings, SentenceEmbeddings or other sentence based embeddings can be used for the inputCol"
 %}